Community sentiment research

 - health concerns

 - environmental concerns

 Who isn’t eating red meat?

-MLA’s consumer sentiment research showed the number of consumers who claim to be vegetarian has remained relatively stable over the past few years.
+MLA’s consumer sentiment research showed the number of consumers who claim to be vegetarian has remained relatively stable, reducing slightly over the past few years.

-Less than 10% of consumers claim to be vegetarian – a slight increase compared to last year – but 58% of those who claim to be vegetarian, still eat meat occasionally, so those who are ‘true’ vegetarians or vegans remains around 4% of metro Australians.
+The 2023 research indicates that 5% of consumers claim to be vegetarian – a slight decrease compared to last year – and 55% of those who claim to be vegetarian, still eat meat occasionally, so those who are ‘true’ vegetarians or vegans is only around 2% of metro Australians.

 Source of information

-The internet is the key source of information consumers turn to for red meat nutrition, animal welfare and environmental impact and in 2021, health organisations and industry bodies started playing a bigger role in keeping Australians informed.
+Not surprising, the internet is the key source of information consumers turn to for information on red meat nutrition, animal welfare and environmental impact and in since 2021, health organisations and industry bodies started playing a bigger role in keeping Australians informed.

 How we use the research